 By creating a “single project with a decolonizing aspect” that is composed of a “body of decolonizing works,” the curated futures project offers both visual and physical representations of a scyborg assemblage (la paperson 2017).
 Taking these pieces and parts one by one, you can mix and match the contributions and suggestions offered by the authors to create your own machine—your own strategic plans for transformation and change within a library, department, institution, or any space that requires both deconstructive and reconstructive efforts.
 Then, once you do, you can release these machines into the institutions or structures that require re-imagining in your own area or location.
 Like blowing the dust off of old archival folders and footage, your new assemblage in thought or action has the power to clear out the ghosts of the past and breathe life into, and create potential for, the future and its many curations.
 As your machine learns the system, it will continue to learn how to reprogram itself in ways that are in alignment with paradigms and principles that make it run better for future generations based on the ever-present memories of the past.

-With these possibilities in mind, we would like to thank The Andrew W. Mellon Foundation and the Council on Library and Information Resources (CLIR) for funding this project and creating the system of support and structure for its initiation and production.
+With these possibilities in mind, we would like to thank the Mellon Foundation and the Council on Library and Information Resources (CLIR) for funding this project and creating the system of support and structure for its initiation and production.
 Special thanks to Kathlin Smith, Evan Matthews, and the many others in the CLIR community who have contributed.

 Finally, many thanks and deep appreciation for each of the project contributors, who have not only worked to produce their components of this project, but have also generously provided thought-provoking ideas and questions throughout the development process, making the resulting collection useful for multiple fields, institutions, students, and practitioners.